Abdullahi Mohammed Raji

 Party Positions

-Policy positions from the Labour Party (LP) party manifesto.
+Policy positions from Labour Party (LP)'s manifesto.

 Agriculture

-Will optimize agricultural value chains across all 36 states with targeted investments, addressing impediments like banditry, kidnapping, and desertification to enhance food security and advance agro-based industrialization.
+Will optimize agricultural value chains across all states via targeted investments to boost food security and advance agro-based industrialization, addressing banditry, kidnapping, desertification, and policy barriers.

 Economy & Trade